 If doctors prescribed you Ozempic (or other similar medications, including Wegovy, Mounjaro, or Rybelsus) and you experienced problems including severe vomiting, stomach or abdominal pain, or bloating, acid reflux, or other gastrointestinal issues, reach out today.

-Our dedicated product liability lawyers can help you bring a lawsuit against the drug manufacturer to help recover your financial losses.
+Our dedicated Ozempic lawyers can help you bring a lawsuit against the drug manufacturer to help recover your financial losses.
 Contact Dolman Law Group today for a free consultation to learn more.
 Ozempic and Mounjaro are the most common medications utilized off label for weight loss.
 Both Ozempic and Mounjaro have been linked to severe gastroparesis.
 These medications have warnings that use of this drug "delays gastric emptying."
 This delay can grow worse and result in permanent problems.
 Unfortunately, the manufacturers of these medications such as Novo Nordisk and Eli Lilly and Company have neglected patient safety despite evidence of potential adverse events.

 We now have several clients who underwent stomach bypass surgery to relieve symptoms associated with gastroparesis.
 While gastroparesis is a known risk for individuals suffering from diabetes; it is alarming to find otherwise healthy individuals being diagnosed with such following the off label use of diabetes medications.
-We are noting consistent complaints of stomach pain combined with delayed gastric emptying in our clients who used Wegovy, Ozempic and Mounjaro.
+We are noting consistent complaints of stomach pain combined with delayed gastric emptying in our clients who used Wegovy, Ozempic, and Mounjaro.
 This is often followed by severe gastrointestinal events such as excessive vomiting.
 Inevitably, the individual is diagnosed with severe gastroparesis.

 What Is Ozempic?

 Originally developed to treat type 2 diabetes, Ozempic (generic name Semaglutide) is a GLP-1 Receptor Agonist Analog-Type drug.
 It increases the production and secretion of insulin to help control blood sugar within the body by mimicking a human hormone called incretin glucagon-like peptide-1, or GLP-1.
+Wegovy is a similar medication with a higher level of Semaglutide developed for weight management and to treat obesity.
+Mounjaro (another weight loss drug), manufactured by Eli Lilly uses Tirzepatide, which is a GLP-1 receptor agonist which controls appetite and blood sugar.

 With a weekly injection, Ozempic helps control type 2 diabetes by: